markus/breeze/README.md

 ## create a server image

+The command below installs a server and saves a private server image.
+When this is fully automated it can be repeated with new software packages or a new OS version.

     thor server:image:create

 The default install.sh compiles ruby, passenger, nginx and image magick.
-It takes a long time (maybe half an hour on a small instance).
-It will prompt for the image name when completed.
+It takes a long time (maybe half an hour on a small instance) and it will prompt for the image name when completed.

 ## use it